propelorm/propelorm.github.com/documentation/09-migrations.markdown

 [propel-migration-status] Call the "migrate" task to execute it
 ```

->**Tip**<br />Like all other Propel tasks, `migration:status` offers a "verbose" mode, where the CLI output shows a lot more details.
+>**Tip**Like all other Propel tasks, `migration:status` offers a "verbose" mode, where the CLI output shows a lot more details.
 Add `--verbose` at the end of the call to enable it - but remember to add the path to the project as first argument:

 ```bash
 $ propel . migration:status --verbose